sonal-raj/basecode/README.md

 basecode
 ========

-A collection of the most frequently used algorithmic problems and their solutions in Python or Java to be learnt, used, repeated.
+A collection of the most frequently used algorithmic problems from different online sources and their solutions in Python or Java to be learnt, used, repeated.

 # Languages
 - Python